aamritpa/Bioinformatics/README.md

-3. Executing Code:
+	3.Executing Code:
 	The code requires some steps to follow to get the results.

 	Running the File: -
 	•	Open Command Prompt in Windows or Terminal in Linux.
 	•	Setup the directory in the terminal where the code and UniProt files are present.

 	Running the code for Excel File:
 	•	Run this command in terminal: python3 Bioinformatics_excel.py input.xlsx    *
 	Running the code for Tab-Separated File:
 	•	Run this command in terminal: $ python3 Bioinformatics_tab.py input.tab       *

 	*  Input.tab and Input.xlsx are the downloaded tab and excel files respectively from uniport website.

 	4. Functions and their working:

 	Part (1): Data Cleaning and Exploration of Sulfide bonds and Glycosylation

 	In the Bioinformatics file includes data cleaning and ETL (Extract-Transform-Load) is done.
 The code has comments which help user to understand code and is divided into 	parts to make it efficient and clear.

 	Each Part Explanation and Functionality

 	(1.1) Reading File and Data frame